-GeoSciML Portrayal Requirements Class
+GeoSciML Portrayal Abstract Requirements Class

 The GeoSciML-Portrayal schema standardises the interaction (request/response formats) with layer-based map services or GIS applications.
 It is best thought of as a view of GeoSciML data that denormalises the data and concatenates complex property values into single, human-readable, labels and returns single, representative, values from controlled vocabularies for properties multi-valued properties that can be used when generating thematic maps, or portrayals, of the data.